vmware-archive/umbra/docs/topics/salt.rst

 to review what beacons are currently in Salt, and consider what other beacons you could build that will integrate with Umbra.
-Remember that adding beacons to Salt is very easy and Umbra is built to automatically format and manage the data being sent back from beacons making it easy to apply AI/ML to virtually and situation.
+Remember that adding beacons to Salt is very easy and Umbra is built to automatically format and manage the data being sent back from beacons making it easy to apply AI/ML to virtually any situation.